1978 Quarter Coin Value (Errors List, “D”, “S” & No Mint Mark Worth)

 On some coins, you can see the mint mark just behind the President’s lower neck beside the bow.
 It represents the mint that produced the particular quarter.

-The reverse of the 1978 Washington Quarter coin
+The Reverse of the 1978 Quarter

 The Washington quarter reverse depicts several elements that symbolize the US.
 The first is an American Bald Eagle.
 The bird takes up most of the coin’s reverse due to its spread wings.